-I’ve hesitated in adding this to the website, but also understand that many families need a quick option to make REID more obtainable.
-The last thing I want is for families to be too overwhelmed even to attempt REID, but also have to disclose that not everyone will be able to tolerate something like this.
+I’ve hesitated in adding this to the website, but also understand that many families need a quick option to make diet changes more obtainable.
+The last thing I want is for families to be too overwhelmed even to attempt lowering sources of glutamate, but also have to disclose that not everyone will be able to tolerate something like this.
 Sensitivity to free glutamate will vary from person to person.
 In my opinion, this cake is far better than a typical processed gluten-free/casein-free cake loaded with xanthan gum and other additives.
 We had a situation recently, where I needed to make a last-minute birthday cake, and this Simple Mills Mix came to the rescue.
 I am grateful that our son is finally able to tolerate a cake that doesn’t require a day worth of work.

 1 Box Simple Mills Chocolate Cake Mix (prepared according to the package directions for cake)